EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

    Password* You will need to enter in your SAFE password and then click *view*, and you will see your password to the machine

-This password is generated randomly by the software.
+This password is generated randomly by SAFE.
 It's best to copy-and-paste it across when you login to the machine.

 .. _reset-machine-passwd: